How to fine-tune PHP-FPM, Nginx, and Apache

 Your site may use Nginx in standalone mode or as a reverse proxy in front of Apache.
 In the latter case, you may fine-tune Apache configs in different ways:

-• Create .htaccess files within your sites’ directory.
-Since you’re dealing with a given site, you must create these files as the server user that runs said site.
+files within your sites’ directory.
+Since you’re dealing with a given site, you must create these files as the server user that runs said site. - WordPress users will likely employ a plugin to make some configs like setting up the browser cache, among others.
+Such plugins could add the required configs to a

 What’s next?